efacilitation/eventric/README.md

 Please keep in mind that eventric.js supplies you only with a structure that has common-sense in the DDD+CQRS community.
 But you really should get to know the tactical side of DDD as well, which is at least as important (and fun!) as the technical BuildingBlocks.

+## API Docs

+The Docs are currently work in progress.
+[API.md](API.md) has the current state based on jsdoc / dgeni.

 ## Getting started

 Take a look at the [eventric TodoMVC](https://github.com/efacilitation/eventric-todoMVC) for a running example, or try it yourself: